w3c/secure-payment-confirmation/explainer.md

-Ideally with Secure Payment Confirmation, a Customer would enroll once on a given device for a given account with an Account Provider, either on the Account Provider's website or during a traditionally-authenticated online payment (e.g. after completing a challenge in a Account Provider iframe).
+Ideally with Secure Payment Confirmation, a Customer would enroll once on a given device for a given account with an Account Provider, either on the Account Provider's website or during a traditionally-authenticated online payment (e.g. after completing a challenge in an Account Provider iframe).
 Then, in subsequent transactions on **any Merchant** that wishes to use Secure Payment Confirmation: